AHaliq/jlite_compiler_cs4212/abdul_haliq_pa1_readme.md

 no output `diff` is a successful test. *do note standard error output might appear*

+you can use the same flags `DEBUG` and `RENDER` to apply for all test cases

 *ensure the project has been built with `make build` prior to running this*

 ## Developer Guide